Make a Hands-On Contribution

 Benefits

 Volunteers enjoy the opportunity to interact with future Native Plant Trust supporters and to be a critical part of Native Plant Trust’s regional growth.
 Upon completion of 16 volunteer hours each year, you are welcome to take programs for free.
-Volunteers Volunteers also enjoy special appreciation events and enrichment activities.
+Volunteers also enjoy special appreciation events and enrichment activities.

 -